jasongilman/proto-repl-demo/demos.md

 ## Demo: Send a Block of Clojure Code to the REPL

-Put your cursor somewhere within the `println` statement below and press `cmd-alt-b`.
+Put your cursor somewhere within the `println` statement below and press `ctrl-, b`.

 ```clojure
 (println "Hello World!")